The Makings of a Modern Enterprise Datacenter

 Obviously, the ensuing seven decades have brought a lot of advances to datacenter technology, but the fundamental raison d’être for the existence remains the same: to provide a platform for the storage of, access to, and the use of information.

 While on-premises datacenter solutions are still very much alive and well, a growing number of enterprises are embracing a hybrid or multi-cloud approach with their infrastructure.
-This agile approach enables innovation and the ability to adopt emerging technologies like DevOps, advanced analytics, and machine learning (ML).
+This agile approach enables innovation and the ability to adopt emerging technologies like DevOps, advanced analytics, artificial intelligence (AI), deep learning (DL), and machine learning (ML).

 Elements of a modern infrastructure